knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 ---------------

-Our ultimate goal is for the user to be able to choose from the people in your circles and invite them to join TopCluck.
+Our ultimate goal is for the user to be able to choose from the people in their circles and invite them to join TopCluck.
 With all the OAuth stuff behind us, this is just a matter of writing some JavaScript and figuring out exactly how to use the Google+ API to accomplish this.
 We'll leave this to you!

 But there's one more small thing that's bothering me.
-When we click to sign in, the ``mySignInCallback`` is called twice, which means ``loadCirclesPeople`` is called twice and 2 API requests are made to Google.
+When we click to sign in, the sign-in function is called twice, which means ``loadCirclesPeople`` is called twice and 2 API requests are made to Google.

 Regardless of why this happens, we could of course avoid the double-calls